Mystery/Thriller

 When the United States invades Mexico in 1846, the two are brought abruptly together on the road to war: Nena as a curandera, a healer striving to prove her worth to her father so that he does not marry her off to a stranger, and Néstor as a member of the auxiliary cavalry of ranchers and vaqueros.
 But the shock of their reunion—and Nena’s rage at Néstor for seemingly abandoning her long ago—is quickly overshadowed by the appearance of a nightmare made flesh.

-And unless Nena and Néstor work through their past and face the future together, neither will survive to see the dawn. - Into the Light
+And unless Nena and Néstor work through their past and face the future together, neither will survive to see the dawn. - You're Not Supposed to Die Tonight

 Into the Light